 Growing upon many of these ancient cedars is Flavoparmelia rutidota, a lichen that appears on the Missouri rare and endangered list as status undetermined.
 This lichen is characteristic of old growth cedars along high quality bluff systems in Missouri and Arkansas, notably in the White River Basin and one other drainage.
 Otherwise, it has only been found in Texas and Mexico.
 Vilander Bluff is the northeasternmost location known for Flavoparmelia rutidota.

 The diversity of lichens and the great age of the trees suggest a rich environment, but it is also a very harsh one in which growth occurs very slowly.
-The cross section of one tree measured a mere nine-and one-third-square inches, yet, it was 500 years old, establishing it as the slowest growing thing to ever have lived in Missouri.
+The cross section of one tree measured a mere 9 1/3 square inches, yet, it was 500 years old, establishing it as the slowest growing thing to ever have lived in Missouri.
 Trees in this area are exposed to sun, wind, ice and falling rock.
-In one 298 year-old specimen, the tree showed 45 rock scars.
+In one 298-year-old specimen, the tree showed 45 rock scars.
 Thus, this individual tree was struck by falling rock, on average, every seven years.

 All of this falling rock has accumulated at the base of the cliffs and supports a limestone/dolomite talus community.
 Included in the broken rock are fractured pieces of eastern red cedar, and the sparsely vegetated slope does support bladdernut, touch-me-not, wild hydrangea and a variety of ferns where moisture is present.